Antomated/Crypro/README.md

 It provides real-time data on top cryptocurrencies, including prices, market trends, and detailed coin information.

-Users can manage their portfolio, track investments, and analyze performance, all within a sleek and intuitive interface.
+Users can manage their portfolios, track investments, and analyze performance, all within a sleek and intuitive interface.

 The app supports both dark and light modes for a comfortable viewing experience.